Maloney Boulevard: Features

 Most of the road is filled with numerous big-box stores, strip malls or other commercial businesses.
 Near Boulevard Gréber in the western end of this road is Les Promenades Gatineau, the National Capital Region's second largest shopping mall which is home to Simons, Librarie Renaud-Bray, Sports Experts, Costco, Hudson's Bay and many more stores.
 There are other small malls, big box stores, and strip plazas all along the road.
-Stores in the vicinity include SuperC, Walmart, Canadian Tire, Loblaws, Provigo, Metro, Jean Coutu, Simons, Winners, The Bay, Costco, Maxi, Uniprix, Toys "R" Us, Best Buy, Brault et Martineau, Linen Chest, The Home Depot & Bureau en Gros.
+Stores in the vicinity include SuperC, Walmart, Canadian Tire, Provigo, Metro, Jean Coutu, Simons, Winners, The Bay, Costco, Maxi, Uniprix, Toys "R" Us, Best Buy, Brault et Martineau, Linen Chest, The Home Depot & Bureau en Gros.

 The route is also home to several car dealerships such as Ford, Chevrolet, Toyota & Chrysler.
-It also has a cinema theater called Cinema 9 along with a Deli Chenoys restaurant.
+It also has a cinema theater called Cinema 9 along with a Nickel’s restaurant.

 There is an important pulp and paper mill owned by Resolute Forest Products located at the crossing of Boulevard Maloney and Rue Main.

 The Centre Sportif de Gatineau opened in early 2010 near the Felix-Leclerc campus of the Cégep de l'Outaouais.
 The complex was planned several years before but various issues and delays pushed back the project.